Management Approach

 Air Quality Risk Assessment

-| Risk Factor | Preventive and Corrective Measures |
+| Risk Factors | Ongoing Preventive Measures | Additional Preventive and Corrective Measures Implemented in 2025 |

 | 1.
-Dust from the production process emitted through exhaust vents |
+Particulate matter (dust) from production processes emitted through exhaust stacks |

 |